-When I was planning may last vacation (which was cancelled due to Covid), I was planning to drive from Bologna Italy to Switzerland and drop my car in Zurich.
+When I was planning a recent vacation (which was cancelled due to Covid), I was planning to drive from Bologna Italy to Switzerland and drop my car in Zurich.
 The extra cost for dropping the car in Switzerland was over 550 euros for what amounted to a 5.5 hour return drive.
 It seemed steep.

 7. International Driver’s License